 Metallica palm is native to shady understory forest beds of Mexico, which helps make it tolerant of low-light.
 Due to its low-light adaptations, Metallica palm is best kept out of direct sunlight.
 The stiff, undivided leaves are borne on a single-stem trunk and are dark blue-green with a metallic sheen with a ‘fish-tail’ shape.
 Large, dark-green leaves are a common trait of low-light plants including Spathiphyllum, Aspidistra (Cast Iron Plant), and Janet Craig Dracaena.

 Metallica palms occasionally flower, producing attractive red, purple, or orange flowers, eventually giving way to small black fruits which are non-edible.

-Watering needs for Metallica Palm is similar to most palms—they prefer an evenly moist soil.
-Make sure the plant does not dry out or get over-watered.
+Watering needs for Metallica Palm are similar to most palms—they prefer evenly moist soil.
+Do not over-water the plant or allow it to dry out.
 It should never sit in standing water (for example, water in the drainage saucer).
-Standing water is absorbed by the soil, making it water-logged and unhealthy for the roots of the plants.
+The soil will absorb standing water, making it water-logged and unhealthy for the plant’s roots.

 Metallica palms can be somewhat difficult to find for purchase—typically found only in garden centers with a wide selection of plants.
-As it’s a slow-growing palm, it’s not the cheapest plant you can buy but that also means it will typically last longer because its demands are lower than fast-growing palms and it won’t easily out-grow its container or space.
-Too often consumers are tempted to buy larger plants sold at cheaper prices—but they unknowingly sacrifice a higher-quality, longer-lasting plant in the process.
+As it’s a slow-growing palm, it’s not the cheapest plant you can buy.
+However, that also means it will typically last longer because its demands are lower than fast-growing palms and it won’t easily out-grow its container or space.
+Too often consumers buy larger, cheaper plants.
+But by doing so, they unknowingly sacrifice a higher-quality, longer-lasting plant in the process.
 Many of the best interior plants are slow-growers that typically cost more than fast-growing plants.

 If you have not tried this plant, give it a shot!